-SBC 117 Design Drawing (3 credits)
+- SBC 117 Design Drawing

-SBC 354 Drawing for Design-CAD (3 credits)
+- SBC 354 Drawing for Design-CAD

-ARS 205 Foundation-Idea and Form (3 credits)
+- ARS 205 Foundation-Idea and Form

-ARH 205 Introduction to Architecture (3 credits)
+- ARH 205 Introduction to Architecture

-ARH 390-I Foundations in European Art (3 credits)
+- ARH 390 Foundations in European Art

-ARH 391-G Topics in Global Art (3 credits)
+- ARH 391 Topics in Global Art

-ARH 396-K Topics in American Art (3 credits)
+- ARH 396 Topics in American Art

-EHM 320 Artists and Designers of the East End (4 credits)
+- EHM 320 Artists and Designers of the East End

-EHM 330-J The Household in Non-Western Society (3 credits)
+- EHM 330 The Household in Non-Western Society

-EHM 331-J Precolumbian Urbanism (3 credits)
+- EHM 331 Precolumbian Urbanism

-SBC 200 History of Human Settlements and Long Island's Development (3 credits)
+- SBC 200 History of Human Settlements and Long Island's Development

-EDP 307 Theory and Design of Human Settlement (3 credits)
+- EDP 307 Theory and Design of Human Settlement

-With permission of the Program Director, a student maytake SBC 487 Independent Study or SBC 488 Internship in lieu of any one course in any core area (with a max of 3 credits applied to the major requirements).
+With permission of the Program Director, a student may take SBC 487 Independent Study or SBC 488 Internship in lieu of any one course in any core area (with a max of 3 credits applied to the major requirements).

-D. Systems Course (3 credits)

-SBC 401 Integrative, Collaborative Systems Project (3 credits)
+D. Systems Course (3 credits) SBC 401 Integrative, Collaborative Systems Project